Car Accidents and Femur Fractures

 In some cases, a lower impact incident, such as a slip and fall, may cause an individual to suffer from a femur fracture, but these cases are rare and generally only occur within the elderly or individuals with weaker bone structure.
 However, femur fractures are generally known as high-energy injuries.

-Since the femur is the largest and strongest bone and takes a significant impact to cause damage, many femur fractures require surgery.
-Usually the orthopedic surgery involves inserting plates and screws in the thigh for the purpose of holding the bone in place and allowing it to heal.
+Since the femur is the largest and strongest bone and has a significant impact on causing damage, many femur fractures require surgery.
+Usually, orthopedic surgery involves inserting plates and screws in the thigh for the purpose of holding the bone in place and allowing it to heal.
 However, there are different methods of doing this that depend on the type of fracture and the severity of the injury.

-We have learned that femur surgery is normally in two parts – one called an “open reduction” meaning that your orthopedic surgeon will make an incision to re-align the bone.
-The second part, an “internal fixation” means that the bones are held together with hardware like metal pins, plates, rods, or screws.
+We have learned that femur surgery is normally in two parts – one called an “open reduction,” meaning that your orthopedic surgeon will make an incision to re-align the bone.
+The second part, “internal fixation,” means that the bones are held together with hardware like metal pins, plates, rods, or screws.
 After the bone heals, this hardware may or may not be removed.

 It can take anywhere from an average of three to six months for an individual to heal from a femur fracture surgery.
 During that time, the individual is generally limited in their mobility.
 Scarring could be extensive depending on the type and location of the femur fracture and subsequent surgery.
 For some accident victims, the time frame could be longer if there are complications that arise during the healing process.

-Fractures of the disatal femur (near the knee joint) may in fact heal with a defect in the normally smooth surface of the joint.
-Because your knee is the largest weightbearing joint in your body, any type of defect can no doubt damage your articular cartilage – which does not regenerate.
+Fractures of the distal femur (near the knee joint) may, in fact, heal with a defect in the normally smooth surface of the joint.
+Because your knee is the largest weight-bearing joint in your body, any type of defect can no doubt damage your articular cartilage – which does not regenerate.
 Over time, the joint surface of the knee may wear down to bare bone on bone.

 Have you suffered a femur fracture?